-As presented under 'Banking facilities and loans' above, the Group has a secured bank loan that includes loan covenants.
+The Group has two secured loans within the finance facility that contains loan covenants.
 A future breach of covenants may require the Group to repay the loan earlier than indicated in the table above.
 The interest payments on variable interest rate loans and bond issues in the table above reflect market forward interest rates at the reporting date.
 These amounts may change as market interest rates change.